Dance for Schools 2024

 Birmingham Dance Showcase is included in your DAB registration.
 Enjoy lunch in the BJCC Theatre and watch a concert of this area’s best dance talent.

 Dance Performance Assessment was created to align the dance arts with the other arts organizations in the state of Alabama.
-The evaluation process presents dance educators with a summative form of assessment that is aligned with the Alabama Course of Study: Arts Education Dance Standards.
+The evaluation process presents public school dancers with a summative form of assessment that is aligned with the Alabama Course of Study: Arts Education Dance Standards.
 Students who receive a Superior ranking will receive a medal during the awards ceremony.

 Field Trip Reservation Form